alfio-event/alf.io/docs/extensions-howto.md

 function getScriptMetadata() {
     return {
         id: 'myExtensionIdentifier', // optional: id and version will be used later as a mechanism for checking if the script has a newer version
+        displayName: 'My Extension', //mandatory: the name displayed in the configuration page
         version: 0, // optional
         async: false,
         events: [